metalcarratt/ministry/ls/Leviticus/msg07.md

 Jn 8:48
 > The Jews answered and said to Him, Have we not spoken well in saying that You are a Samaritan and have a demon?

+Mt 26:65
+> Then the high priest tore his garments, saying, He has blasphemed!
+What further need do we have of witnesses?
+Behold, now you have heard the blasphemy.

+Mt 27:28
+> And they stripped Him and put a scarlet robe around Him,

+Ps 22:18
+> They divide my garments to themselves, / And for my clothing they cast lots.